 I developed this guide to share with others the approach I use to gather, document, and manage requirements for a Master Data Management solution, with the hope that they may be able to leverage the approach to formulate their approach.
-This Smartlist brings together the content created to support the guide.
-It includes: a LinkedIn article that describes the guide, a slideshare document that is an overview / excerpt of the guide, a youtube video summary of the guide, several LinkedIn articles that summarize some key themes of the guide, other relevant articles (some of my favorites) from a variety of websites / authors. and some customer reviews of the guide.
 If you are working on requirements for a Master Data Management solution and looking for thoughts on how to approach requirements, you may be able to leverage some of the information contained in the Smartlist or the guide.
 Take a look!!
+This Smartlist brings together the content created to support the guide.

 Requirements activities are similar, regardless of the type of solution.
 What differs is the approach to those activities, the sequence and emphasis of specific activities, and the content of the work products.